About User Rights

 Article 21 of the EU’s Digital Services Act (DSA) allows national Digital Services Coordinators to endow organisations with the task of settling content moderation disputes.
 These organisations, out-of-court dispute settlement bodies, can then issue decisions on whether content moderation actions, such as the removal of posts or the demotion of content, were justified or not.
 These decisions are non-binding, but platforms have an obligation to cooperate in good faith.
 Out-of-court dispute settlement has the potential to improve platform accountability and protect rights and democracy.
 As one of the first organisations to be certified, User Rights is a pioneer in the field.

-The founders of User Rights.
+The founders of User Rights:

 team_niklas@2x